jupyterlab/jupyter-ai/docs/source/users/index.md

 %ai register companyname chain
 ```

-You can change this alias's target using the `%ai update` command:
+You can change an alias's target using the `%ai update` command:

 ```
 %ai update claude anthropic:claude-instant-v1.0